ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

 Introduction
 ============

-Starting with Ansible version 2.1, you can now use the familiar Ansible models of playbook authoring and module development to manage heterogenous networking devices.
+Starting with Ansible version 2.1, you can now use the familiar Ansible models of playbook authoring and module development to manage heterogeneous networking devices.
 Ansible supports a growing number of network devices using both CLI over SSH and API (when available) transports.

 This section discusses how to debug and troubleshoot network modules in Ansible 2.3.